aldolammel/Arma-3-Super-Dome-Script/README.md

 # Arma 3 / SD: Super Dome v1.5
 >*Dependencies: none.*

-SD is an Arma 3 script that's a smart protection against damage for players, vehicles and AI units when them are within editable zones.
-The protected zones have automatic removal of wrecks and overturned vehicles, in addition to small automations relating to the protected zones integrity.
+SD is an Arma 3 script that's a smart protection against damage for players, vehicles, and AI units when they are within pre-defined zones.
+The protected zones have automatic removal of wrecks and rolled-over vehicles, in addition to small automation relating to the protected zone's integrity.
 Super-Dome script works both at the server layer and on each player's machine, allowing the editor to turn resources ON and OFF.

 Creation concept: turn specific game zones into safe places for players, areas proof against their enemies and themselves.